AlexanderNievesC/AlexanderNievesC/README.md

 - 👋 Hi, I’m @paulnc27
-- 👀 I’m interested in ruby on ruby on rails and react
+- 👀 I’m interested in Javascript, React and Ruby on Rails right now.
+I want to work as a Front End Developer
-- 🌱 I’m currently learning python, r and power bi
+- 🌱 I’m currently learning python, R and power bi
 - 💞️ I’m looking to collaborate in projects related with ruby on rails and react, I want to be an expert using these tools.
 - 📫 How to reach me , it's simple just send an email to paulalexander.nieves@gmail.com saying Hi.
 I will be glad to recieve messages from you :)

+ Take a look to my personal page 👀👀👀👀👀👀 https://personal-page-alexander-nieves.netlify.app/

 <!---
 paulnc27/paulnc27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.